RedHatQE/carbon/docs/users/output.rst

 Each time you call carbon, you supply it a scenario descriptor file.
 This file tells carbon exactly what it should do.
-After carbon finishes running the task it was supplied with.
-It needs to potentially update the scenario descriptor file with additional information from that given run.
+After carbon finishes running the task it was supplied with it needs to potentially update the scenario descriptor file with additional information from that given run.
 Instead of modifying the input file, carbon creates a new scenario descriptor file (an exact copy of the input one) just with additional information from the run.
 For example: the